Article

 Please note: Due to unstable connectivity and a high volume of inquiries, our team may not be able to answer your call immediately.
 We apologize for any inconvenience this may cause and appreciate your understanding.

-• The ICRC is actively engaging with relevant authorities, parties to the conflict, and influential actors to address the issue of locating released detainees.
-Our priority is to locate released detainees, assess their conditions, provide essential support, and help them reconnect with their families.
+• The ICRC is actively engaging with relevant authorities, parties to the conflict, and influential actors to address the issue of missing persons/ detainees.

 For those outside Syria, please contact your local National Red Cross or Red Crescent Society or the nearest ICRC office.
 You can find a contact directory here.